July 19th, 2019 | Meredith Van Eeuwen, Vice President, People and Culture

 - Conversations that may turn off hiring managers?

 Figure out what’s out there that puts you in a bad light and get rid of it.
 Next, to change your online image, replace the negative posts with more appropriate content.
 The more positive information you put out there, the less likely it will be that people will find your past negative posts.
-Be proactive, with many employers routinely requesting their background screening company to run social media searches, you need to project your best online persona.
+Be proactive, with many employers routinely requesting their background screening company to run social media background check, you need to project your best online persona.

 2. Separate Personal from Professional